Here’s what you’ll have after completing this guide:

 Git is a version control system (VCS) and tracks the history of your changes as people and teams collaborate together on a project.
 It is very helpful to be familiar with Git and what it does.
 An excellent starting point is the very popular Git tutorial on GitHub.

-Now head over to the Django tutorial and start your journey as a Django developer.
+Now head over to Learn Python the Hard Way and start your journey as a Python developer.

-You can skip ahead to Writing your first Django app, part 1 - Creating the polls app.
-From there your journey to learning Django begins.
+You can skip ahead to Exercise 1: A Good First Program.
+From there your journey to learning Python begins.

-- You can still read the first two chapters until Creating the polls app.
-They help you to understand what's necessary to set up Django.
+- You can still read the first two chapters until A Good First Program.
+They help you to understand what's necessary to set up Python.
 However, there are no actions needed as Divio Cloud optimises the setup automatically for you.

 - There are additional folders visible in your project.
 Ignore these and recommend adding a single folder where you add your exercise files.
 The tutorial recommends

 - Learn Python the Hard Way is free until exercise 8, if you want to continue with an alternative free course, have a look at hackr.io.